-Partner Name and website where available: Details (including roles and responsibilities and capacity to engage with the project): (max 200 words) ABS Capacity Development Initiative http://www.abs- initiative.info/ In close coordination with Bioversity International, the will provide technical expertise and backup for implementing the CBD/NP and the IPTGRFA/MLS.
-E ABS Initiative will conduct country visits along with Bioversity.
-They will assist in project initiation ac- country, remain in frequent contact with national pro- review products and outcomes, provide feedback, research and development activities as appropriate depending on project needs.
-One ABS Initiative staff appointed to the EGC.
-The ABS Initiative's glob Eschborn, Germany; it has an office in Windh personnel from both will be involved in the project.
-The will assist Bioversity in developing reports to the Darwin Initiative/DFID. national teams xperts from the h experts from tivities in each oject scientists, and engage in e and required member will be bal office is in noek, Namibia; e ABS Initiative Line and the shade of a line (an of Original frame this in all tributions O Vaa
+Details (including roles and responsibilities and capacity to engage with the project): (max 200 words)

+In close coordination with Bioversity International, the ABS Initiative will provide technical expertise and backup for national teams implementing the CBD/NP and the IPTGRFA/MLS.
+Experts from the ABS Initiative will conduct country visits along with experts from Bioversity.
+They will assist in project initiation activities in each country, remain in frequent contact with national project scientists, review products and outcomes, provide feedback, and engage in research and development activities as appropriate and required depending on project needs.
+One ABS Initiative staff member will be appointed to the EGC.
+The ABS Initiative's global office is in Eschborn, Germany; it has an office in Windhoek, Namibia; personnel from both will be involved in the project.
+The ABS Initiative will assist Bioversity in developing reports to the EGC and the Darwin Initiative/DFID.